scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Bow.*** *Ranged Attack:* 4 AP, Range 15/25, 3/0/2/0/0</br>Deals 1/1 in piercing damage.
+***Bow.*** *Ranged Attack:* 4 AP, Range 15/25, 3/0/2/0/0 - Deals 1/1 in piercing damage.

-***Aimed Shot.*** *Ranged Attack, Maneuver:* 4-8 AP, Range 15/25, 3/0/2/0/0</br>Can only be used against a creature 3 or more tiles away.
+***Aimed Shot.*** *Ranged Attack, Maneuver:* 4-8 AP, Range 15/25, 3/0/2/0/0 - Can only be used against a creature 3 or more tiles away.
 Add an Enhanced die to the attack roll for every AP spent above the minimum.
 On hit deals 1/1 in piercing damage, adding a wound die for each critical up to a max of 3.
 ___

 #### Knight